 With the exploding population in the backcountry, it was not long before the newcomers wanted better and easier access to "their government."
 In 1768, the District Act reorganized the entire colony, eliminating all of the old counties and putting into place seven (7) new "districts."
-The original act was nullified by the British Parliament, but in 1769 the final act was approved - it was not really implemented until 1772, however.
+The original Act was nullified by the British Parliament, but in 1769 the final Act was approved - it was not fully implemented until 1772, however.
 The colony would never be the same.

 At the beginning of the Royal Period in 1729, there were six permanently-settled towns in what is now South Carolina - Charles Town, Dorchester, Mt.
-Pleasant, Willtown, Beaufort, and George Town.
-By 1775, there were twenty-two (22) added, for a total of twenty-eight (28) permanently-settled towns in the colony.
+Pleasant, Willtown, Beaufort, and George Town (just barely).
+By 1775, there were twenty-two (22) added, for a total of twenty-eight (28) permanently-settled towns in the province.

 The 1750s brought the towns of Ninety-Six (1750), Cheraw (1750), Moncks Corner (1753), and Lancaster around 1756.